 The dam is an important civil engineering structure that is multifunctional and used throughout the world.
 From simple water supply works, irrigation works to huge hydropower generation plants and disaster control works; all require the construction of the dam.
 One such important type of dam is the earthen dam.
-The earthen dam is the type of dam that is composed of the earth which is compacted into subsequent layers of suitable thickness.
+The earthen dam is the type of embankment dam that is composed of the earth which is compacted into subsequent layers of suitable thickness.
 The earthen dam is also called as earth dam.

 In other words, The earthen dam is the type of embankment dam that essentially consists of suitable soil compacted into layers by some mechanical means.
 The soil used must have acceptable engineering properties.
 It is usually obtained from burrow pits or excavations.
 Most commonly, the soil from the excavation or pits transported and dumped to site.
 It is then spread in layers at suitable depths and duly compacted utilizing tamping rollers, sheep foot rollers, vibratory rollers or other earth rolling equipment.

 The earthen dam is the earliest type of dam known to have been constructed from the beginning of human civilization.

 Some of the notable earthen dam built across the world can be listed as follows:

 A typical earthen dam consists of the following components:

 The foundation is the supporting component that withstands both horizontal as well as vertical load.
 The foundation is made up of soil.